AustenLamacraft/academic-kickstart/content/courses/tqm/lieb-liniger-model/index.md

 \label{LL_LL}
 $$

 describing a system of interacting one dimensional bosons.
 We showed that the $c\to\infty$ limit of this model can be described in terms of noninteracting fermions.
 We are now going to discuss the solution for general $c$.
 This is possible because the eigenfunctions, which are not product states, have a very special form first written down by Hans Bethe in 1931 -- so soon after the birth of quantum mechanics! -- in the context of the Heisenberg model of a spin chain (see [Lecture 4]({{ site.baseurl }}/lectures/SpinModels/)).
-Bethe's approach was applied to the model \eqref{LL_LL} by Lieb and Liniger in 1963 {% cite Lieb:1963aa %}, and for that reason it is usually known as the __Lieb--Liniger model__.
+Bethe's approach was applied to the model $\eqref{LL_LL}$ by Lieb and Liniger in 1963 {% cite Lieb:1963aa %}, and for that reason it is usually known as the __Lieb--Liniger model__.

 ## Bethe's Wavefunction